5 Things Everyone Gets Wrong About Using CBD For Inflammation, Gut Health & Anxiety

 1. CBD is made from hemp.

 We're really starting out with a bang!
 But this one is absolutely critical.
 CBD is one of the many chemical compounds present in the Cannabis sativa plant, which includes both marijuana and hemp.
 These compounds are often referred to as phytocannabinoids.
 Phyto tells us that they come from a plant and cannabinoid is the name given to a group of closely related compounds found both inside and outside the body.
-We'll do a deep dive into the difference between hemp and marijuana, but for now, just remember that they are both cannabis, and CBD can be derived from either.
+Here's a deep dive into the difference between hemp and marijuana.
+Basically, you just need to remember that they are both cannabis, and CBD can be derived from either.